ECS-251-W2020/final-project-group-3/README.md

 How?
 Building off an existing Raft implementation (NuRaft).

 NuRaft is a lightweight Raft library written by Gene Zhang and Jung-Sang Ahn of EBay.
+The authors based their work on prior work by Andy Chen.

 # Instructions